Alex-Grant-Parra/Telescope-project-Website/README.md

 An open-source web UI and control stack for an automatic tracking telescope and small planetarium.
 The repository contains a Flask web application, plate-solver helpers, camera control utilities, and a client-side planetarium view.

-> Important: do not commit secrets.
-Put runtime secrets (API keys, SMTP passwords, etc.) into `instance/.env` or environment variables. `.gitignore` already excludes `.env` and other sensitive files.

 ## Repository layout (important locations)

 - `Server.py` — main Flask entrypoint used for local development.